Image Credit: Zapp2Photo/Shutterstock.com

 Sensors are an integral part of autonomous vehicles.
-Without them, it would not be possible for a vehicle to navigate their environment, spot dangers and safely drive along a road.
+Without them, it would not be possible for a vehicle to navigate their environment, spot dangers, and safely drive along a road.
 While many sensors are used to measure many different aspects of driving; they generally fall into three categories – cameras and Radio Detection And Ranging (RADAR) and Light Detection And Ranging (LiDAR) sensors.

-Sensors not only help to determine the actual environment and the present dangers, they also help the vehicle to provide an appropriate response.
-These responses can range from accelerating/decelerating to turning, emergency stopping and evasive maneuverers.
+Sensors not only help to determine the actual environment and the present dangers, but they also help the vehicle to provide an appropriate response.
+These responses can range from accelerating/decelerating to turning, emergency stop, and evasive maneuverers.
 Whilst the responses are determined by a central software component, it is the sensors that provide the data for such actions to be taken.

-Cameras were the first type of sensor to be used in autonomous vehicles and is also the cheapest sensor technology.
+Cameras were the first type of sensor to be used in autonomous vehicles and are also the cheapest sensor technology.
 The cameras used in autonomous vehicles contain a series of CMOS compatible imaging sensors that produce images between 1 and 2 megapixels.